acmeguy/as-sdk/docs/README.md

-# Activity Stream SDK :: Getting Started
+# Activity Stream :: Getting Started using the SDK

 ## Introduction
 This SDK currently contains only a Java version but other versions will be available soon with c#, python and go planned for the 3nd wave.